A child figure in a silver gear.

 “Milo doesn’t talk,” she said.
 “He’s scared of a lot of things and he doesn’t like to look at people, or have people look at him.
 Or touch him.
 Can you just roll with that or are you going to poke him about it?
 Because he doesn’t hold up very well to poking.”

-Why… Why am I releasing Milo into the custody of a person who kicks injured children? she wondered.
+Why… Why am I releasing Milo into the custody of a person who kicks injured children?
 Why am I having anything to do with this person?

 Because… Well… Because he seemed to be an okay person.
 Not sadistic or gleeful.
 Sorry.
 And trying to come up with a way to fix things.